corda/corda/docs/source/running-the-demos.rst

     ``./gradlew tools:explorer:run``

-And use the following login details:
+Using the following login details:

 - For the Bank of Corda node: localhost / port 10004 / username user1 / password test
 - For the Big Corporation node: localhost / port 10006 / username user1 / password test